Wild Europe

 • Define the value of low impact economic, social and environmental benefits from wild areas

-It is very much worth reading the definitions document as it is a valuable contribution that covers a number of important issues such as recognising that there is a continuum of wildland, and that zonation in a protected areas approach where identification of core, buffer and transition areas – each with different types and levels of intervention - can effectively support this continuum.
+The build up to the conference was supported by the production of a range of background briefing documents.
+These were substantially incorporated in to the Proceedings of the Conference.
+It is very much worth reading Wilderness and large natural habitat areas: definition and background in Appendix 4 of the Proceedings, as it is a valuable contribution that covers a number of important issues such as recognising that there is a continuum of wildland, and that zonation in a protected areas approach where identification of core, buffer and transition areas – each with different types and levels of intervention - can effectively support this continuum.
 It also has a marker for green infrastructure when it references the concept of “urban and neo-urban wildness” where issues of personal perception and values play as much of a role as geography.

-Importantly for me, however, is that it makes a strong case for the need for definition, something that is resisted in Britain (even by supposed advocacy groups) and which has held us back in casting a new and wilder future for our landscapes (12):
+Importantly for me, however, is that it makes a strong case for the need for definition, something that is resisted in Britain (even by supposed advocacy groups) and which has held us back in casting a new and wilder future for our landscapes (11):

 ”Importance of Practical Definitions